 If You Intend On Going Out On Lake

 Fishing is encouraged.
-The lake is plentiful with Bluegill, Sunfish, Bass and Catfish.
+The lake is plentiful with Bluegill, Sunfish and Bass.
 As with all managed lakesites, there are some simple guidelines to follow: You should have a state of Nebraska fishing license.
-If you don’t, one can be purchased at the check-in office.
 If you are from out of town, a non-resident license can be purchased.
 Catch and release is welcome, however if you like to clean and eat your fish, please note the limits per person listed below.

 Fish Taking Limits

 To keep a lake healthy there is a method of what fish should be taken and what fish should be released.
 Fish including Bluegill, Sunfish and Bass can be taken, cleaned, kept or eaten if under 13 inches in length.
 If you do not intend to clean and consume the fish you catch you must release them back to the lake.
 If you do not intend on eating your catch, please let fish go.

 Each adult or youth can keep up to the following: